-(1) Sumitomo Mitsui Trust Holdings department supervising SuMi TRUST Group's internal auditing, receives consultation from each group company regarding the In addition to establishing Internal Audit Department audit plan, and confirms its consistency with the basic policy independent of departments involved in business execution under on internal audits.
-The Internal Audit Department carries the Board of Directors, SuMi TRUST Holdings has strengthened out internal audits in collaboration with the internal auditing the supervisory and control capabilities (governance) with unit of each group company.
-The role of the Internal Audit regards to management and business execution departments, by Department also includes receiving reports of internal audit positioning the Internal Audit Department in a direct instruction results from the group companies, assessing and verifying the and reporting relationship with the Audit Committee. internal auditing system and its implementation status at each (ii) Functions and roles group company, and providing guidance as necessary.
+In addition to establishing Internal Audit Department independent of departments involved in business execution under the Board of Directors, SuMi TRUST Holdings has strengthened the supervisory and control capabilities (governance) with regards to management and business execution departments, by positioning the Internal Audit Department in a direct instruction and reporting relationship with the Audit Committee.

+(ii) Functions and roles

-The Internal Audit Department formulates an internal audit plan, taking the basic policy on internal audits into account, (2) Group companies Internal auditing units that are independent of departments which dictates the direction to be taken in the development of SuMi TRUST Group's internal auditing system, as well as involved in business execution have also been established at the main group companies including SuMi TRUST Bank, and conduct significant group-wide risks.
-After receiving the consent of the Audit Committee, the plan is approved by the Board of internal audits.
-Each group company has formulated its own Directors.
-The Internal Audit Department reports the results of internal auditing plan in accordance with SuMi TRUST Holdings' the internal audit without delay to the President and the Audit basic policy on internal audits, and the plan is decided upon by Committee, while also analyzing the internal audit results, each Board of Directors in consultation with SuMi TRUST Holdings.
-Results of internal audits are reported without delay to the including those for group companies, and reporting regularly to the Board of Directors. president, SuMi TRUST Holdings and others, and are also In addition, the Internal Audit Department, as the reported regularly to the Board of Directors.
+The Internal Audit Department formulates an internal audit plan, taking the basic policy on internal audits into account, which dictates the direction to be taken in the development of SuMi TRUST Group's internal auditing system, as well as significant group-wide risks.
+After receiving the consent of the Audit Committee, the plan is approved by the Board of Directors.
+The Internal Audit Department reports the results of the internal audit without delay to the President and the Audit Committee, while also analyzing the internal audit results, including those for group companies, and reporting regularly to the Board of Directors.

+In addition, the Internal Audit Department, as the